 Some people crush it right out of the gate.
 I kept building ideas that didn’t work.

 Create an environment you can thrive in

-At Ring, Siminoff calls himself CEO and Chief Inventor; he keeps an updated list of invention ideas on his mobile phone that he scrolls regularly.
+At Ring, Siminoff calls himself CEO and Chief Inventor.
+He keeps an updated list of invention ideas on his mobile phone that he scrolls regularly.
 Where does he get his ideas?
-He says never stops looking for them.
+He says he never stops looking for them.
 He hires people who are inspired to create new things and spends a lot of hours outside of the office assessing the latest technologies.